“People are the basis of every piece of work”

 Trotz sorgfältiger inhaltlicher Kontrolle übernehmen wir keine Haftung für die Inhalte externer Links.
 Für den Inhalt der verlinkten Seiten sind ausschließlich deren Betreiber verantwortlich.
 Irrtum und Änderungen vorbehalten.
 Die weitere, insbesondere die kommerzielle Verwendung der Informationen, kann durch Urheberrechte und andere Schutzbestimmungen eingeschränkt oder untersagt sein.
 Inhaltlich Verantwortlicher gemäß §6 MDStV: Diébédo Francis Kéré

 Founded in 2005, Kéré Architecture strives to support the educational, cultural, and sustainable needs of communities in Burkina Faso and around the world through sustainable building practices.
-Our projects range from large urban-scale developments in Germany to human-scale housing in Mozambique.
+Our projects range from large urban-scale developments in Germany to residential design in Mozambique.
 Working across continents from Africa to Europe, we strive to engage localities in our design and construction approach.
 Our successful integration of local building material, local knowledge, and local technologies continues to win international acclaim through awards and publications.

 Telephone: +49 30 78952391